 Bernalillo County Extension Master Composters

-What is the history of the Master Composter program?
+What is the history of the Master Composter program in Bernalillo County?